 The Benefits And Risks Of Antidepressants During Pregnancy

-If you do need antidepressant medication, your doctor will try to prescribe the lowest possible effective dose.
-It can take some time to figure out what dosage will be effective in treating your depression while minimizing the risk to the baby.
+Most doctors aim to try as many alternative methods as possible before prescribing an antidepressant during pregnancy.
+However, if none of those methods are working, your doctor may prescribe the lowest possible effective dose of an antidepressant.
+It can take some time to figure out what dosage will be effective in treating your depression while minimizing the risk to your baby.

 If You Become Pregnant While Taking Antidepressants